priti-mini07/DemoWebShop/DemoWebShop/ReadMe.md

 I choose to automate one end to end test case where the user is able to order a product without having to register itself

+To import the project:

+Setup Eclipse
+Set up Maven
+Set Up JDK
+Click on File in Eclipse and select Import
+Select Git
+Select Projects From Git
+Click Clone URI
+Get the HTTPS Clone url of repository from BitBucket Paste the uri in the URI field
+Click Next, then Next, then Next
+Select Import Existing Project
+Click Next
+Click Finish